How to run weekly Firebreaks

 Reference files go into their permanent homes, from drive folders to Notion databases.
 A tidy workspace removes the temptation to tidy next week when I should be thinking.
 Sixty focused minutes here saves hours of fragmented tidying later.

-Reflect on the week (30 minutes)
+Reflect on the week in 30 minutes

 Reflect on the week (30 minutes).
 With loops closed I open last Friday’s goals and compare them with what actually shipped.
 Any gap becomes a short note: scope too large, dependency late or distraction leak.
 These notes turn into hypotheses for habit experiments, not ammunition for blame.